 RFF Summer Research Internship Program

-Summer 2022 Research Intern Applications Are Open!
+Summer 2024 Research Intern Applications are now open.

-The RFF summer internship program provides an opportunity for students to prepare for careers that engage in academic and policy-relevant research.
-Interns are essential members of the RFF Research and Policy Engagement team.
-They are responsible for providing technical support that, under the direction of RFF Fellows, allows for the production of compelling and impactful research that aligns with RFF’s mission of improving environmental, energy and natural resource decisions through impartial economic research and policy engagement.
+The RFF summer internship program provides an opportunity for students to prepare for careers that engage in rigorous, policy-relevant research.
+Interns are essential members of RFF’s Research and Policy Engagement team; they are responsible for providing technical support that, under the direction of RFF Fellows, allows for the production of compelling and impactful research that aligns with RFF’s mission of improving environmental, energy and natural resource decisions through impartial economic research and policy engagement.

-Projects that will be supported by a summer intern include:
+Summer 2024 projects that will be supported by a summer intern include: